githedgehog/docs/docs/architecture/fabric.md

 To enable communication between 2 different VPCs, one needs to configure a VPC peering policy.
 The Hedgehog Fabric supports two different peering modes.

-* Local Peering: A local peering directly imports routers from the other VPC locally.
+* Local Peering: A local peering directly imports routes from another VPC locally.
 This is achieved by a simple import route from the peer VPC.
 In case there are no locally attached workloads to the peer VPC the fabric automatically creates a stub VPC for peering and imports routes from it.
 This allows VPCs to peer with each other without the need for a dedicated peering leaf.
 If a local peering is done for a pair of VPCs which have locally